 - REZ – iShares Residential Real Estate ETF

 Introduction – Why REITs?

 Real Estate Investment Trusts, or REITs for short, are an efficient and effective way to get exposure to the real estate market to diversify one’s investment portfolio without buying physical property.
-Better yet, REIT ETFs provide broad exposure to national and international commercial and residential real estate markets, allowing investors to avoid the idiosyncratic risks of local real estate markets inherent with owning property.
+Better yet, REIT ETFs provide broad exposure to national and international commercial and residential real estate markets by pooling investor capital and diversifying their real estate buys, thereby allowing investors to avoid the idiosyncratic risks of local real estate markets inherent with owning property.

 The 5 Best REIT ETFs

 The Vanguard Real Estate Index Fund (VNQ) is far and away the most popular REIT ETF out there, with over $50 billion in assets.
 The fund seeks to track the MSCI US Investable Market Real Estate 25/50 Index, providing broad exposure to the U.S. real estate market.
 This ETF has over 180 holdings and an expense ratio of 0.12%.